xinyee20/tp/docs/UserGuide.md

 **Example:**
 A new student named `Aaron Tan` with student ID `e0123456` entered your tutorial group, and you would like to add him to tutorial group `G04`.

-To add him to the tutorial group:
+Adding a new student to a tutorial group:

-1. Type `addstudent grp/G04 name/Aaron Tan id/e0123456` into the *Command Box*.
+1. Type `addstudent grp/G04 name/Aaron Tan id/e0123456` into the _Command Box_.
 2. Press `Enter` to execute.

 Outcome:

-1. The *Result Display* will show a success message.
+1. The _Result Display_ will show a success message.
-2. You will now see `Aaron Tan` in the list of students shown on the screen.
+2. `Aaron Tan` will be added to the list of students in tutorial group **G04**.

 #### 4.1.6.
 Delete an existing student: `delstudent`

 You can use this command to delete an existing student from a tutorial group.

 **Format:**
 `delstudent grp/GROUP name/NAME id/STUDENT_ID`

 **Example:**
 A student named `Aaron Tan` with student ID `e0123456` has left your tutorial group, and you would like to remove him from the tutorial group `G04`.

-To remove him from the tutorial group:
+Deleting an existing student from a tutorial group:

-1. Type `delstudent grp/G04 name/Aaron Tan id/e0123456` into the *Command Box*.
+1. Type `delstudent grp/G04 name/Aaron Tan id/e0123456` into the _Command Box_.
 2. Press `Enter` to execute.

 Outcome:

-1. The *Result Display* will show a success message.
+1. The _Result Display_ will show a success message.
-2. `Aaron Tan` will no longer be in the list of students shown on the screen.
+2. `Aaron Tan` will no longer be in the list of students in tutorial group **G04**.

-### <ins>4.2.
-Attendance Taking</ins>
+### 4.2.
+Attendance Taking

-Just before you start the lesson, it will be nice to be able to quickly take the attendance of every student in the class so that you won't have to worry about it afterwards.
-This feature allows you to mark the attendance of all students at once upon checking that all students are present, so the class can start without much hassle.

 #### 4.2.1.
-Mark a single student as present: `markpresent`
+Mark a student as present: `markpresent`

-You can use this command to mark a specific student present for a tutorial lesson.
+You can use this command to mark a specific student as present for a tutorial lesson.

 **Format:**
 `markpresent name/NAME id/STUDENT_ID`

 **Example:**
 There is a student named `Aaron Tan` with Student ID of `e0123456` who is present for the tutorial lesson `1-2` of group `G04`.

-To mark him present:
+Marking a student as present for a tutorial lesson:
 1. Navigate to view group G04 lesson 1-2 via ![`viewlsn`](link to viewlsn command) command.
-2. Type `markpresent name/Aaron Tan id/e0123456` into the *Command Box*.
+2. Type `markpresent name/Aaron Tan id/e0123456` into the _Command Box_.
 3. Press `Enter` to execute.

 Outcome:
-1. The *Result Display* will show a success message.
+1. The _Result Display_ will show a success message.
-2. You can now see that his attendance has been updated on the *Student Information Panel*.
+2. You can now see that his attendance has been updated on the _Student Information Panel_.

 ![Figure X. Outcome of a successful mark a student present command](images/ui/markpresent_student.png) _Figure X. Outcome of a successful mark a student present command_

 #### 4.2.2.
-Mark a single student as absent: `markabsent`
+Mark a student as absent: `markabsent`

-You can use this command to mark a specific student absent for a tutorial lesson.
+You can use this command to mark a specific student as absent for a tutorial lesson.

 **Format:**
 `markabsent name/NAME id/STUDENT_ID`

 **Example:**
 There is a student `Aaron Tan` with Student ID `e0123456` from group `G04` who is absent for your tutorial lesson `1-2`.

-To mark him absent:
+Marking a student as absent for a tutorial lesson:
 1. Navigate to view group G04 lesson 1-2 via ![`viewlsn`](link to viewlsn command) command.
-2. Type `markabsent name/Aaron Tan id/e0123456` into the *Command Box*.
+2. Type `markabsent name/Aaron Tan id/e0123456` into the _Command Box_.
 3. Press `Enter` to execute.

 Outcome:
-1. The *Result Display* will show a success message.
+1. The _Result Display_ will show a success message.
-2. You can now see that his attendance has been updated on the *Student Information Panel*.
+2. You can now see that his attendance has been updated on the _Student Information Panel_.

 ![Figure X. Outcome of a successful mark a student absent command](images/ui/markabsent_student.png) _Figure X. Outcome of a successful mark a student absent command_

 #### 4.2.3.
 Mark attendance for all students: `markpresent all`

-You can use this command to mark all students present for a tutorial lesson.
+You can use this command to mark all students in a tutorial group as present for a tutorial lesson.

+> 💡 **Tip for the `markpresent all` command:**
+> You can conveniently mark all students as present at once in the beginning of the tutorial lesson,
+> then mark some students as absent afterwards.
+You can then start your tutorial lesson without much hassle.

 **Format:**
 `markpresent all`

 **Example:**
 All students in group `G04` are present for the tutorial lesson `1-2`.

-To mark all of them present at once:
+Marking all students in a tutorial group as present for a tutorial lesson:
 1. Navigate to view group `G04` lesson `1-2` via ![`viewlsn`](link to viewlsn command) command.
-2. Type `markpresent all` into the *Command Box*.
+2. Type `markpresent all` into the _Command Box_.
 3. Press `Enter` to execute.

 Outcome:
-1. The *Result Display* will show a success message.
+1. The _Result Display_ will show a success message.
 2. You can now see that all the students' attendance have been updated on the *Student Information Panel*.

 ![Figure X. Outcome of a successful mark attendance for all students command](images/ui/markpresent_all.png) _Figure X. Outcome of a successful mark attendance for all students command_

-#### Flag attendance for a single student: `flag`
+#### 4.2.4.
+Flag attendance of a student: `flag`

-Flag attendance so you will be reminded to check again at the end of class.
+You can use this command to flag attendance of a specific student so you will be reminded to check the student's attendance at the end of class.

-Format: `flag TUTORIAL_GROUP LESSON_NUMBER NAME`

-Examples:
- * flag G04 1-1 john
- * flag G09 7-2 ryan
+**Format:**
+`flag grp/GROUP lsn/LESSON name/NAME id/STUDENT_ID`

+**Example:**
+A student `Aaron Tan` with Student ID `e0123456` from another tutorial group decided to join your tutorial lesson `1-2`.
+You have to check with his tutor regarding his attendance after your tutorial lesson.

+Flagging a student's attendance for a tutorial lesson:
+1. Type `flag grp/G04 lsn/1-2 name/Aaron Tan id/e0123456` into the _Command Box_.
+2. Press `Enter` to execute.

 Outcome:

-#### View attendance for each class: `attendance`

-Provides a graphical view of all the student's attendance for a particular lesson.

-Format: `attendance TUTORIAL_GROUP LESSON_NUMBER`

-Examples:
- * attendance G04 1-1
- * attendance G09 7-2
+1. The _Result Display_ will show a success message.
+2. His attendance will now be flagged for future follow-up actions.

+#### 4.2.5.
+Export attendance as CSV file: `exportatt`

+You can use this command to export the attendance sheet of a specific tutorial group as a CSV file.

+> 💡 **Tip for the `exportatt` command:**
+> You can conveniently obtain the soft copy version of the attendance sheet for
+> attendance list submission as part of NUS Centre for English Language Communication requirements.

+> ℹ **Notes about the `exportatt` command:**
+> The attendance sheet will be saved as a CSV file named after the tutorial group.
+> The file will be saved at the same folder as your **Serenity** application.

+**Format**:
+`exportatt grp/GROUP`

+**Example**:
+You want to export the attendance sheet of tutorial group **G04**.

+Exporting attendance sheet of a tutorial group:
+1. Type `exportatt grp/G04` into the _Command Box_.
+2. Press `Enter` to execute.

 Outcome:

-#### Exporting of attendance to CSV: `exportAtt`

-Export the attendance for a particular tutorial group in a CSV file.

-Format: `exportAtt TUTORIAL_GROUP`

-File will be saved where your JAR file is located, with the file name `TUTORIAL_GROUP.csv`.

-Examples:
- * `exportAtt G04` saves the file as `G04.csv`
- * `exportAtt G09` saves the file as `G09.csv`

-Outcome:

----
+1. The _Result Display_ will show a success message.
+2. The attendance sheet of tutorial group **G04** will be saved as `G04.csv`.
+You can find the CSV file at the location where your **Serenity** application is located.

-### <ins>4.3.
-Participation Marking</ins>
+### 4.3.
+Participation Marking

 Need to keep track of all your students' participation during lessons quickly?
 This feature allows you to key in a student's participation score easily with a scale for reference.